Hands-On Financial Education

 How Do I Start an In-School Credit Union Branch?

 Setting up an in-school credit union branch is a long-term, financial education initiative for credit unions.
 It is a cooperative effort between the credit union and school faculty members, administrators, school board members, school district officials, students, and parents.
-To learn more about starting an in-school credit union branch, contact your local credit union and school management.
+To learn more about starting an in-school credit union branch, contact your local credit union (opens new window) and school management.

 It's never too early to learn smart financial habits.